LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D1-ConditionalStatements-if.md

 - Another way to combine multiple conditional expressions is to nest the if statements.

 - Nesting has the same effect as using the AND logical operator.
-Here’s an example:

 - Nesting that is equivalent to ANDing two conditions:

    ```javascript
    if(degrees < 60)
      if(wind > 10)